 Scholarships for Japan studies are available to JSIS and other UW students (unless otherwise noted) including international students.
 See the following descriptions for details.
-Applications dates for the 2018-19 school year will be February – March.
-Exact dates are announced during Autumn quarter.
-Funds may be used for 2018 summer study by those who are UW students in the following academic year.
+The application window for summer 2019 and for the 2019-20 school year for the funding opportunities listed below is FEB 19 through MAR 29, 2019 at 5 PM PST.

 Kasai-Buerge Scholarship in Japan Studies

 This scholarship is open to undergraduate and graduate students who will be enrolled in the following academic year.
 Selection is based on academic merit, especially in course work focused on the study of Japan and its language, and on financial need.
 Students in a Japan-focused degree program or studying Japan-related topics at the University of Washington are eligible to apply.
-One scholarship of approximately $1,500 will be awarded for the next academic year.
+One or two scholarships, in the amount of $1,000 – $1,500, will be awarded annually.

 Kristen Kawakami Dean Fellowship in Japan Studies (JSIS only)

 This scholarship is open only to graduate students studying Japan in the Henry M. Jackson School of International Studies who will be enrolled in the following academic year.
 This includes international students.
 Selection is based on academic merit and on financial need.
-One fellowship of approximately $1,500 will be awarded for the next academic year.
+One or two scholarships, in the amount of $1,000 – $1,500, will be awarded annually.